blerp-836/CS6999-NataliaTheodora/README.md

 - `s3_prefix`: The S3 bucket AWS SAM uses for staging artifacts for install
 - `tags`: The list of tags and values to assign to created resources
 - `parameter_overrides`: Env-specific parameter overrides passed onto the SAM templates
+    - pEnv: a short string representing the environment name (e.g. "dev", "qa", and "prod")
+        - **Note** You cannot install 2 identitically named environments in a single AWS account
+    - pEncryptionKey: the 16-char encryption key used for pseudo-anonymization

 Key environment configuration in the environment stack file (e.g. dev.aws):
 - `SSO_ACCOUNT_NAME`: This should always be set to 'na'